kingborehaha/DS-Gadget/README.md

 # Change Log

+###  Prerelease 0.14.2.7)

+* Minor patch, now up to date with Vanilla Gadget.

+* Max upgrade unchecked now gives you min upgrade for all items

 ###  Prerelease 0.14.2.6):

 * "Search All" functionality added to Item and Fashion search boxes courtesy of [King Borehaha](https://github.com/kingborehaha/)